 From level 2 onwards you can become a PAL Leader, one of the students who runs the sessions.
-Being a PAL leader is a great addition to your CV.
-PAL leader is a recognised silver level STAR role and full training is provided.
+Being a PAL leader is a great addition to your CV and full training is provided.

 For more information about PAL, please contact the PAL co-ordinator Dr Clare Kirtley.

 The School of Psychology provides an exciting and vibrant research-led learning environment for its students.
 At Aberdeen, studying Psychology introduces students to state-of-the-art concepts and theories which are taught by award winning teachers and world class researchers.

 In addition to studying cutting edge research methods through lectures and practicals, students are also taught by practicing clinical, educational, forensic and organisational psychologists.
 They provide an insight into exactly what it means to be a 21st century psychologist and help prepare students for their future.

 Our students also have access to researchers with international reputations.
 This is particularly important during the final year of study where students have the opportunity to do projects with these researchers.
 In fact a number of our students' projects have been published in highly regarded academic journals.